 Those purposes are discussed below.

-We won’t sell your information or make it available to anyone for commercial use.
+We will not sell your information or make it available to anyone for commercial use.

-Having said that, when a service is dependent on certain information being used or shared and you don’t consent to that, the service won’t be as good as could be, or we may not be able to provide it at all.
+Having said that, when a service is dependent on certain information being used or shared and you do not consent to that, the service may not be as good as it could be, or we may not be able to provide it at all.

 Who we are